 Break up a chocolate bar and put the pieces in a glass bowl.

 Microwave for about 1-2 minutes for each ounce of chocolate.

-If you prefer a less intense chocolate experience, you should like this Dark Chocolate Greek Yogurt recipe for a healthy dipping chocolate.
+If you prefer a less intense chocolate experience, you might like this Dark Chocolate Greek Yogurt Dip for a healthy dipping chocolate.

 I find berries, pineapple, bananas, and cherries are all greatly enhanced when dipped in chocolate.
 Yum!

 Calorie-laden beverages account for a substantial portion of the calories we consume from snacks.

 A Starbucks vanilla frappuccino slides down easily, yet contains a jaw-dropping 400 calories.

 You can see how easy it would be to drink yourself fat.